ibm-cloud-docs/cis/waf-managed-rules.md

 :   Run the Migration Status API check.
 You can also check to see whether the UI shows the wizard on the WAF page.
 If the wizard appears, you must migrate.

 Can I revert to the previous WAF?
-:   No. Migration to managed rulesets is final and cannot be undone.
+:   No. Migration to managed rulesets is final and can't be undone.

 Why can I no longer see the migration wizard?
 :   The wizard appears only when the previous WAF is enabled.
 If you don't see the wizard, you've likely already migrated.